MIT-LAE/TASOPT.jl/docs/src/propulsion/ElectricMachines.md

     where ``N_\mathrm{phases}`` is the number of phases and ``N_\mathrm{inverters}`` is the number of inverters used to power the motor.
 A similar expression is used to calculate the output voltage of the generator, without the number of inverters.

 ## Inverters
+An inverter is an electronic device which converts a direct current into an alternating current.
+This usually occurs through the use of switches which alternate the current flow.
+A simplified sizing model for an inverter, [`size_inverter!()`](@ref propsys.ElectricMachine.size_inverter!), calculates the mass of an inverter from its output power and the user-specified specific power (power per unit mass).
+The efficiency of the inverter can be calculated with [`operate_inverter!()`](@ref propsys.ElectricMachine.operate_inverter!), which uses a simplified efficiency model based on those in Enders[^3] and Faranda et al.[^4] to compute the input power to the inverter.

 ## Functions
 ```@docs